JoeHeflin/brick-breaker/doc/PLAN.md

  * Extra ball - adds an extra ball that the paddle can launch

- * Double damage - each collision of the ball causes twice the damage to a brick as before.
+ * Double damage - each collision of the ball causes twice the damage to a brick as before

+ * Slow motion - slows down the speed of the ball

 #### Cheat Key Ideas

- * Cheat Key 1

- * Cheat Key 2

- * Cheat Key 3

- * Cheat Key 4
+ * Can't Lose - the ball bounces off of every side of the screen

+ * Freeze Bricks - the bricks stop moving down the screen

+ * Skip to Level - skip to a desired level without playing prior ones

+ * Slow motion - slows down the speed of the ball

 #### Level Descriptions